 Uncomfortable and unflattering bloating is one of the main symptoms of irritable bowel syndrome (IBS), along with abdominal pain, gas, diarrhea, and constipation.
 All of the symptoms are frustrating, but bloating can really make you feel down.
-It sometimes occurs as a side effect of your treatments for the other symptoms.
+It sometimes occurs as a side effect of your treatment for the other symptoms.
 Thankfully, there are several steps you can take to both treat bloating and prevent it.

 There are many foods you may be eating that contribute to a sense of bloating.
-The most successful way to eliminate your bloated feeling, and the gas that is often associated with it, is prevention through your diet.
+The most successful way to eliminate your bloated feeling, and the gas that is often associated with it, is with prevention through your diet.

 Most people experience some bloating and gas from artificial sweeteners, such as fructose and sorbitol.
 Avoid artificially sweetened foods and carbonated drinks, which may also increase the gas in your intestines.

 Probiotics are bacteria and/or yeast that are consumed and believed to improve health.
-In the gut, these probiotics are believed to help restore the balance of “good” normal microflora.
+In the gut, these probiotics are believed to help restore the balance of “good,” normal microflora.
 The balance between the different bacteria in your gut can affect IBS and its symptoms.
-Research has suggested that consuming probiotics helps relieve bloating associated with IBS.
+Research suggests that consuming probiotics helps relieve bloating associated with IBS.
 Try a probiotic supplement or yogurt with live, active cultures.
 Discuss with your doctor the amount that you should aim for each day.

-Peppermint has long been used to soothe upset tummies and you may find at least some temporary relief with it.
+Peppermint oil has long been used to soothe upset tummies and you may find at least some temporary relief with it.
 Try a hot cup of peppermint tea, which is known to relax the smooth muscles of your intestines.
 However, be aware that it may also cause heartburn.
 Always be sure to speak with your doctor before trying an herbal supplement.